immuni-app/immuni-documentation/Technology Description.md

 **TEK Chunk publishing.** On a regular basis, the Exposure Ingestion Service creates TEK Chunks containing the TEKs that have been uploaded since the last TEK Chunk creation.
 The Exposure Reporting Service makes the TEK Chunk available publicly.

-**Exposure detection and notification.** On a regular basis, the Mobile Clients download the new TEK Chunks, verify whether any TEK Matches the RPIs received and stored locally by the Mobile Client over the previous 14 days, and compute an Exposure Detection Summary.
+**Exposure Detection and notification.** On a regular basis, the Mobile Clients download the new TEK Chunks, verify whether any TEK Matches the RPIs received and stored locally by the Mobile Client over the previous 14 days, and compute an Exposure Detection Summary.
 This includes summary information on Exposures to the TEKs within the TEK Chunk.
 It also includes the maximum Total Risk Score across these Exposures, if any.
-If at least one Exposure has occurred and the maximum Total Risk Score is above a certain threshold, an Exposure Info is computed for each Exposure and the user is notified that they may be at risk, then provided with a recommendation of what to do.
+If at least one Exposure has occurred and the maximum Total Risk Score is above a certain threshold, Exposure Info is computed for each Exposure and the user is notified that they may be at risk, then provided with a recommendation of what to do.

 ## Architecture

-The Immuni system includes Mobile Client and Backend Services.
+Immuni’s architecture includes Mobile Client and Backend Services.

 **Mobile Client.** The user’s mobile device and all the software running on it.
-Within the context of Immuni, its core functions include:
+Within the context of Immuni, its core functions include the following:

 - Generating the TEKs on a daily basis
 - Generating the RPIs from the daily TEK
 - Broadcasting the RPIs through BLE signals
 - Collecting RPIs broadcast by other Mobile Clients
 - Periodically downloading the TEKs of users who tested positive for SARS-CoV-2 and decided to make them available for download
-- Computing Exposure Detection Summaries and Exposure Infos
+- Computing Exposure Detection Summaries and Exposure Info
 - Notifying the user if relevant
-- Allowing the user to upload their recent TEKs in the case that they test positive for the virus
+- Allowing the user to upload their recent TEKs (together with their Province of Domicile and any Epidemiological Info from the previous 14 days) in the case that they test positive for the virus
-- Collecting and uploading the user’s Province of Domicile, Epidemiological Infos (if any), and Technical Infos
+- Periodically collecting and uploading Operational Info, together with the user’s Province of Domicile

 The Mobile Client includes the following parts: